Sermon preached at Spring Creek Seventh-day Adventist Church on May 7, 2016.

 Later on my trip I walked around the green in the original part of Providence.
 The well dug by Williams still stands.
 A couple blocks away you’ll find the First Baptist Church, founded by Williams in 1638—the first Baptist church in America.

-It was Roger Wililams who gave us separation of church and state—he coined the phrase, speaking of a “hedge or wall of separation between the garden of the church and the wilderness of the world.”
+It was Roger Wililams who gave us separation of church and state—he coined the phrase, writing in 1644 of a “hedge or wall of separation between the garden of the church and the wilderness of the world.”
 Williams saw that any linkage of church and state, any weakening of the wall, would contaminate and corrupt the church.
 And he experienced that in his own life.

 This is the tragedy of those early colonies.
 Those who demanded freedom for themselves, would not share it with others–not with Separatists, nor Baptists, Quakers, Catholics, Jews, nor Native American faiths.
 Rhode Island was an exception, as were Pennsylvania and Maryland, all founded by dissenters who welcomed other dissenters.
 But one by one each became a Royal Colony, and the Anglican Church was restored to prominence and privilege.